-No matter what kind of artist you are, chances are good that a pencil and a piece of paper figured prominently into your early art life.
-Throughout my career as a character designer and visual development artist, I have learned that having a strong respect and understanding of the process and fundamentals is essential to becoming a better artist, and what's more fundamental than a pencil?
+No matter what kind of artist you are, chances are pencil drawing was the skill that helped you learn how to draw, and the one that kicked off your artistic journey.
+Throughout my career as a character designer and visual development artist, I've realised that having a strong respect and understanding of the process and fundamentals of drawing is essential to becoming a better artist.
+And what's more fundamental than pencil drawing?

 I like to shade in two main ways: the first is with all of my lines going in the same direction, which makes my shading appear more cohesive.
 This pencil drawing technique also helps my details pop out from the lines I'm using for shading.